victor99pekk/victor99pekk/README.md

 # 👋 Hi, I’m Victor Pekkari

 🎓 I’m a Master’s student in **Machine Intelligence** at Lund University, Sweden.
-🌍 Currently on exchange at **UC San Diego**, Studying Mahcine learning and Mathematics, and reserching reasoning in LLMs in the Labratory for Emerging intelligence at UCSD.
+🌍 Currently on exchange at **UC San Diego**, Studying Mahcine learning and Mathematics, and reserching reasoning in LLMs in the Labratory for Emerging intelligence at UCSD

 🧪 I’m working as a research assistant on **reasoning in large language models (LLMs)**.
 🛫 This summer, I’ll be joining **Neo4j** as a Machine Learning Intern in Sweden.